Learning accurate and interpretable tree-based models: Introduction

-Several empirical studies have been performed comparing various ways to build decision trees \cite{mingers1989empirical,mingers1989empiricalb,esposito1997comparative,murthy1998automatic}.
-Current wisdom from the literature dictates that for any problem at hand, one needs a domain expert to try out, compare and tune various methods to build the best decision trees for any given problem domain.
-For instance, the popular Python library Scikit-learn \cite{pedregosa2011scikit} implements both Gini impurity and entropy as candidate `splitting criteria' (a crucial component in building the decision trees top-down by deciding which node to split into child nodes), and yet theory suggests another promising candidate \cite{kearns1996boosting} {that achieves smaller error bounds under the Weak Hypothesis Assumption\footnote{an {\it a priori} assumption on the target function.
+The problem of learning optimal decision trees is known to be NP-complete \cite{laurent1976constructing}, and it is unlikely that computationally efficient algorithms exist for learning even approximately optimal trees \cite{koch2024fast,koch2024superconstant}.
+As such, various different ways have been proposed to build decision trees and their ensembles without any optimality guarantees, and extensive empirical studies show that there is no ``best'' approach \cite{mingers1989empirical,mingers1989empiricalb,murphy1993exploring,esposito1997comparative,quinlan1998miniboosting,murthy1998automatic,opitz1999popular,speiser2019comparison}.
+Current wisdom from the literature dictates that for any problem at hand, one needs a domain expert to try out, compare and tune various methods to build the best decision tree model for any given problem domain.
+For instance, the popular Python library Scikit-learn \cite{pedregosa2011scikit} implements both Gini impurity and entropy as candidate {\it splitting criteria} (a crucial component in building the decision trees top-down by deciding which node to split into child nodes), and yet theory suggests another promising candidate \cite{kearns1996boosting} {that achieves smaller error bounds under the Weak Hypothesis Assumption\footnote{an {\it a priori} assumption on the target function.
 Roughly speaking, it means that the decision tree node functions are already slightly correlated with the target function.}.
 It is therefore desirable to determine which approach works better for the data coming from a given domain.
 With sufficient data, can we automate this tedious manual process?

 In this work we approach this crucial question, and propose ways to build more effective decision trees automatically.
 Our results show provable learning theoretic guarantees and select methods over larger search spaces than what human experts would typically explore.
 For example, instead of comparing a small finite number of splitting criteria, we examine learnability over continuously infinite parameterized families that yield more effective decision tree learning algorithms.\looseness-1